A Guide to Minimalist Interior Design — The Pared-Back Aesthetic That’s More Than Just Leaving Blank Space

 Minimalism, pure minimalism, is exacting even though the word itself is widely applied.
 You might think of it more as a principle rather than a visual style — its reverberant philosophy lends itself to some of the more striking interiors of the past century.

-“Minimalism is about finding the core,” says Jonas Bjerre-Poulsen, founder of Copenhagen’s Norm Architects, who practices what he calls Soft Minimalism in their architecture and custom furniture.
+“Minimalism is about finding the core,” says Jonas Bjerre-Poulsen, founder of Copenhagen’s Norm Architects, who practices what he calls Soft Minimalism in the studio's take on architecture and custom furniture.
 He is a leader in why this has become one of the biggest architecture trends.
 “It is about a search for essence.
 By eliminating the superfluous, you emphasize core qualities of life, spaces, people.
-It's a way of practising daily life that has been pivotal in many important cultures of minimalism throughout history — from Buddhist zen cultures in Japan to the shaker culture in the United States.”
+It's a way of practicing daily life that has been pivotal in many important cultures of minimalism throughout history — from Buddhist zen cultures in Japan to the Shaker culture in the United States.”

 It’s hard to miss the almost spiritual resolve of minimalist designers, their reverence for the deeper meaning of space.
 The point is to reveal a natural beauty unobscured by ornamentation or decor; the idea isn’t to look good, but to feel good and true.

-Similar to many of the ideas seen in Scandinavian design, In effect, minimalist designs are purified spaces that are timeless and pared down.
-And like in transitional style, expect monochromatic palettes, strikingly spare interiors, and clean lines.
+Similar to many of the ideas seen in Scandinavian design, in effect, minimalist designs are purified spaces that are timeless and pared down.
+And like in transitional style, you can expect monochromatic palettes, strikingly spare interiors, and clean lines.

 “Minimalist design is defined by a great simplicity of lines that allow you to immediately understand the function of the space or the object,” say Hélène Pinaud and Julien Schwartzmann of Paris’ Heju Studio.
 “It is all about proportions and materials and is often much more complex than it looks.
 In our opinion, minimalism is also a way of life and a philosophy rather than a style or a trend in decoration.”